The Corbett–Fitzsimmons Fight: Reception

+Female hype on content

 The film is also notable because, at the time, women were essentially prohibited from viewing boxing matches which were seen as a "stag" activity, but they were not prohibited from viewing this film.
 Much attention was given to the fact that Rose Julian Fitzsimmons, Bob's wife, viewed the live match from a box with other female companions, such as dancers Loïe Eiler and Ida Eiler, while women otherwise did not mix with the crowd.
 As much as 60% of the Chicago audience was composed of women.
 As Miriam Hansen put it, "it afforded women the forbidden sight of male bodies in seminudity, engaged in intimate and intense physical action."
 She argues a connection between the female reception of this film and the large female audience for Rudolph Valentino two decades later, who was typically shown stripped to the waist and beaten in his films.

+Some negative perceptions

 Streible calls this into debate, and suggests that the size of the female audience is predominantly self-generated boilerplate.
 The film had been strongly opposed by the Women's Christian Temperance Union, which tried to get legislation passed to prevent the film's transmission by mail.
 Their protests of fight films were second only to suffrage on their national agenda.
 Several state and local authorities tried to ban the reproduction of pugilist films, but this did not come to a vote.
 An editorial in The New York Times declared, "It is not very creditable to our civilization perhaps that an achievement of what is now called the 'veriscope' that has attracted and will attract the widest attention should be the representation of a prizefight."
 Rector claimed that the film had "every defect known to photography" in the San Francisco Examiner in attempt to quell the protests against a film falsely deemed unusable.
 Because the audience for prizefighting was "perceived to be a rowdy, less desirable class of patron[,] Veriscope recruited more genteel audiences.
 Ladies were officially invited."
 Promotion for the film avoided the term "prizefight" with its connotations of violence, and promoted it as a "sparring contest."
 Veriscope was trying to run counter to press that had presented the story as feminine resistance to "stag" entertainment.

+Related Matinee idol play

 Corbett and Brady had toured as fictionalized versions of themselves in a play by Charles T. Vincent called Gentleman Jack, which contributed to Corbett's reputation as a matinee idol for women, as the play was presented to mixed audiences.
 Brady had honed Corbett's image as an educated gentleman in order to improve his appeal to bourgeois audiences.
 Streible notes that this reputation as a matinee idol and "ladies' man image," in addition to the bare-gluteus trunks, about which he could find no contemporary commentary, may have drawn women audiences to the film.